mariadb-operator/mariadb-operator/docs/METRICS.md

 ## Grafana dashboards

-To visualize MariaDB metrics, our [prometheus reference installation](#prometheus-reference-installation) has some interesting Grafana dashboards [configured](../hack/config/kube-prometheus-stack.yaml) that make use of the metrics configured by `mariadb-operator`.
+To visualize MariaDB metrics, our [Prometheus reference installation](#prometheus-reference-installation) has some interesting Grafana dashboards [configured](../hack/config/kube-prometheus-stack.yaml) that make use of the metrics configured by `mariadb-operator`.
 They are all available on [grafana.com](https://grafana.com/grafana/dashboards/):

 ##### [MySQL Overview](https://grafana.com/grafana/dashboards/7362-mysql-overview/)